Best Curriculum for a Six Year Old

 Buy Lego sets.

-Take nature walks in the woods.
+Take nature walks.
 Find a field guide and look for birds to match.

-Jot down the incredibly cute things he says to you and read them back to him later in the day or to his dad in front of him.
+Jot down the incredibly cute and funny things he says to you and read them aloud to family or friends.

 Put away the workbooks.